* Safe havens yen, Swiss franc bid as tensions in Ukraine heighten

 The euro is the first safe port of call for capital from eastern European countries such as Poland, Latvia or Lithuania who may be the first to feel the fallout of any conflict or sanctions.
 But the euro zone also has close ties to Russia.

-The dollar, whose gains against the yen marked the biggest move on major currency markets last year, was down around half a percent at 101.33 yen.
+But the dollar, whose gains against the yen marked the biggest move on major currency markets last year, was also down around half a percent at 101.33 yen.

 “If risk does become more challenged there is room for a lot more movement there.
 We favour a shift to as low as 97 yen per dollar.”

-The U.S. dollar and the Australian dollar hit one-month lows of 101.25 yen and 90.08 yen respectively overnight, with the slide in Tokyo shares adding an extra boost to the Japanese currency.
+The Australian dollar hit one-month lows of 101.25 yen and 90.08 yen respectively overnight before recovering, with the slide in Tokyo shares adding an extra boost to the Japanese currency.

 Dealing risk appetite a further blow, a government survey on Saturday showed activity in China’s factory sector slowed to an 8-month low in February, reinforcing signs of a modest slowdown in the world’s second-biggest economy.